-- Advertisement, p.
-122 - CHAPTER I.-Russia, Turkey, and England:--Popular Panics--Turkey and the Turks--Character of the Turkish Government-Description of Russia- Russia and Constantinople- Apprehensions for our Trade-True Sources of National Greatness-The Manufacturing Districts-Russian and British Aggression-State of the Russian Provinces-The Caucasian Tribes - Wallachia and Moldavia-Russia's Persian Conquests, p.
-124 - CHAPTER II.-Poland, Russia, and England:-The Polish Nobles and People -Former Condition of Poland-Poland since the Partition-The Polish Revolt in 1830-Incitement to War with Russia-Lord Dudley Stuart-Absurd Ideas of Russian Power-Obstacles to Russia's Domination-No Pretence for War with Russia, p.
-165 - CHAPTER III.
-The Balance of Power, p.
-194 - CHAPTER IV.-Protection of Commerce:--Value to England of her Manufactures-The Armed Protection of Commerce- Mutual Dependence of England and America-True Interests of the Nation-Effects of the Great War- Protection in France-American Manufacturing Competition-Effects of
+ENGLAND, IRELAND, AND AMERICA-(continued).
+PAGE PART III AMERICA :- British Inattention to the Progress of American Greatness-Danger to British Commerce and Manufactures from American Competition - Comparison between Britain and America-Necessity for our Present Armaments-Will the Americans continue to Manufacture?- Advantages possessed by the Americans-Their Railroads- Obstacles to Railroads in Britain-American Encouragement of Education-Importance of a Free Press-The Ancient and Modern London Trader-The English an Aristocratic People - Public Economy and Non-Intervention - Great 76 Armaments unnecessary-Effect of the Corn Laws The state of the s A CONTROL OF STREET RUSSIA, 1836.
+122 Advertisement CHAPTER I.-Russia, Turkey, and England :- Popular Panics-Turkey and the Turks-Character of the Turkish Government-Description of Russia-Russia and Constanti- nople-Apprehensions for our Trade-True Sources of National Greatness-The Manufacturing Districts-Russian and British Aggression-State of the Russian Provinces-The Caucasian Tribes - Wallachia and Moldavia - Russia's 124 Persian Conquests CHAPTER II POLAND, RUSSIA, AND ENGLAND :- The Polish Nobles and People-Former Condition of Poland-Poland since the Partition-The Polish Revolt in 1830-Incitement to War with Russia-Lord Dudley Stuart-Absurd Ideas of Russian Power - Obstacles to Russia's Domination-No 165 Pretence for War with Russia 194 CHAPTER III.-THE BALANCE OF POWER CHAPTER IV.-PROTECTION OF COMMERCE :-Value to England of her Manufactures-The Armed Protection of Commerce- Mutual Hebendence of Magiand and America - Trie Hitcresis